zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the HTTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the header was sent by the originator of the TCP connection.
+   :param is_orig: True if the header was sent by the originator of the TCP connection.

-   :original_name: The name of the header (unaltered).
+   :param original_name: The name of the header (unaltered).

-   :name: The name of the header (converted to all uppercase).
+   :param name: The name of the header (converted to all uppercase).

-   :value: The value of the header.
+   :param value: The value of the header.

    .. zeek:see:: http_all_headers http_begin_entity http_content_type http_end_entity
       http_entity_data http_event  http_message_done http_reply http_request